AnnaLangener/QualitativeCodingApp/README.md

 data followed by the coding columns.
 New sessions start with empty (`NA`) coding values.
 An existing result is never loaded automatically or overwritten when starting a new session.
-If either the CSV or its JSON sidecar already exists, the app offers the first available numbered name, such as `<original_name>_<activity>_<coder>_<participant_id>_1.csv`, for confirmation.
+If either the CSV or its JSON settings file already exists, the app offers the first available numbered name, such as `<original_name>_<activity>_<coder>_<participant_id>_1.csv`, for confirmation.

 Deductive and inductive Phase 2 results include a `Code_<variable name>`